Gregor and the Code of Claw: Plot summary

 Shortly before his final confrontation with the Bane, Gregor has all but lost hope for his life.
 Noticing this, Ripred tells him that he doesn't believe Gregor has to die, because the old rat has never believed in Sandwich's prophetic ability.
 This revelation inspires Gregor to ultimately defeat the unstable Bane.
 Two weeks later, a wounded Gregor awakens in the hospital and learns of a series of crushing events.
 Though the humans routed the rats, Ares died in the Firelands of wounds inflicted by the Bane; Ripred is presumed dead; and Vikus has been partially paralyzed by a stroke brought on by his wife's death.

 Though Gregor no longer feels bound by it, many Underlanders wonder how the prophecy can be fulfilled while "the warrior" lives.
 At the rats' official meeting to discuss terms of surrender, they have their answer.
 Angered by both a half-dead Ripred and Luxa's readiness to return to war, Gregor breaks Bartholomew of Sandwich's sword on his knees and pronounces the warrior officially dead.
 Ripred and Luxa, agreeing with Gregor's sentiment, do something unprecedented and bond as a sign of their mutual desire for peace.
-Afterward, delegates from each species meet to negotiate more a specific treaty while Gregor's family says their good-byes and returns to New York.
+Afterward, delegates from each species meet to negotiate more a specific treaty while Gregor's family says their goodbyes and returns to New York.
 The novel ends as Gregor's parents discuss a move to Virginia while their children wonder how they can ever forget the Underland.
 Gregor takes his sisters to the park, where he remains haunted by traumatic memories of the Underland, then notes that Boots has finally learned how to say his name.